AFLplusplus/AFLplusplus/docs/env_variables.md

     - Setting AFL_LLVM_LAF_ALL sets all of the above

-    See llvm_mode/README.laf-intel.md for more information.
+    See instrumentation/README.laf-intel.md for more information.

 ### INSTRUMENT LIST (selectively instrument files and functions)

-    This feature allows selective instrumentation of the source
+    This feature allows selectively instrumentation of the source

     - Setting AFL_LLVM_ALLOWLIST or AFL_LLVM_DENYLIST with a filenames and/or
       function will only instrument (or skip) those files that match the names listed in the specified file.

-    See llvm_mode/README.instrument_list.md for more information.
+    See instrumentation/README.instrument_list.md for more information.

 ### NOT_ZERO